Mental-Health-In-Tech/tech-blues-capstone/README.md

 #### 1. Project Planning
 At a quick glance, the following is what needs to be done:
+We are going to download the .csv file ‘Mental Health in Tech Survey’ from [Kaggle](https://www.kaggle.com/osmi/mental-health-in-tech-survey).
+Once we download the file, we will filter for desirable variables of mental health that could interfere with work (benefits, family history, gender, etc.).
+We will then follow the steps of the data science pipeline to setup the information for our slides presentation.

 ##### **Plan ->** Acquire -> Prepare -> Explore -> Model -> Deliver
 - [x] Create README.md with data dictionary, project and business goals
-- [x] Acquire data - XXXX.
+- [x] Acquire data - We will download the .csv file named 'Mental Health in Tech Survey' from [Kaggle](https://www.kaggle.com/osmi/mental-health-in-tech-survey).
-- [x] XXXX Clean and prepare data for the first iteration through the pipeline, MVP preparation.
-Create a function to automate the process, store the function in a prepare.py module, and prepare data in Final Report Notebook by importing and using the funtion(s).
+- [x] Clean and prepare data for the first iteration through the pipeline, MVP preparation.
+Create a function to automate the process, store the function in the prepare.py module, and prepare data in Final Report Notebook by importing and using the funtion(s).
-- [x]  Clearly define XXXX hypotheses, set an alpha, run the statistical tests needed, reject or fail to reject the Null Hypothesis, and document findings and takeaways.
+- [x]  Clearly define 8 hypotheses, set an alpha, run the statistical tests needed, reject or fail to reject the Null Hypothesis, and document findings and takeaways.
 - [x] Establish a baseline accuracy and document well.
-- [x] Train XXXX different models.
+- [x] Train 4 different models.
 - [x] Evaluate models on train and validate datasets.
 - [x] Choose the model with that performs the best and evaluate that single model on the test dataset.
 - [x] Document conclusions, takeaways, and next steps in the Final Report Notebook.